Capital One Spark Miles Select for Business

 - No Foreign Transaction Fees.
 This card doesn’t charge foreign transaction fees.
 That’s great news for cardholders who do business overseas, and a nice advantage over competing cards that charge foreign transaction fees of 2% to 3%.

 - No Blackout Dates or Seat Restrictions.
-Capital One Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
+Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
 This dramatically simplifies the redemption process and eliminates the frustration of being unable to redeem miles on a particular date or in a particular class.
 Many branded business travel rewards cards do have blackout dates and seat restrictions, especially during busy travel times.

-- Earning Rate Is Capped at 1.5%.
-Capital One Spark Miles Select always earns 1.5 miles per $1 spent – which, since miles are always worth $0.01 apiece, translates to a 1.5% cash back rate.
-Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: Business Gold Rewards from American Express OPEN earns 3 points for every $1 spent in the category of your choice, while the American Express Starwood Preferred Guest Business Card from American Express OPEN earns 5 points for every $1 spent on hotel stays.
-In the case of Starwood Preferred Guest Business and many other brand-specific business cards, miles and points are often worth well over $0.01 apiece – higher than $0.02 apiece, at times – depending on the specific routes or hotel properties for which they’re redeemed.
-This is a further disadvantage for Capital One Spark Miles Select, which – due to No Hassle Miles’ fixed value – prevents cardholders from getting more value out of already-accumulated miles or points.
+- Earning Rate Is Capped at 1.5% on Most Purchases.
+With the exception of hotel and rental car purchases made through Capital One Travel, the Capital One Spark Miles Select card always earns 1.5 miles per $1 spent – which, since miles are always worth $0.01 apiece, translates to a 1.5% cash back rate.
+Though this is a nice baseline earning rate, it’s a far cry from some competing cards’ high-end rates: American Express Business Gold earns 4 points for every $1 spent in your 2 top-spending categories each year (up to the first $150,000 in annual spending), while Marriott Bonvoy Business™ American Express® Card earns 6 points for every $1 spent on hotel stays.
+In the case of Marriott Bonvoy Business and many other brand-specific business cards, miles and points are often worth well over $0.01 apiece – higher than $0.02 apiece, at times – depending on the specific routes or hotel properties for which they’re redeemed.
+This is a further disadvantage for Spark Miles Select, which – due to Capital One miles’ fixed value – prevents cardholders from getting more value out of already-accumulated miles or points.

 - Travel Redemptions Offer the Best Value.
 Though you can redeem your accumulated miles for cash back, merchandise, and other non-travel items, doing so severely crimps the value of your miles – often cutting them in half.
 If you prefer a business rewards card that lets you redeem for a wider variety of items without cutting into the value of your miles or points, look to American Express’s business cards.
-And, if you always want to earn $0.01 per point for cash back redemptions, look no further than Capital One Spark Cash Select.
+And, if you always want to earn $0.01 per point for cash back redemptions, look no further than the Capital One Spark Cash Select.

 - Limited Travel Benefits.
-Capital One Spark Miles Select for Business has few fringe benefits or creature comforts that regular travelers long for, such as priority boarding or airport lounge access.
-If you’re looking for a card that helps you travel in style, rather than just travel for less, look to a higher-end card such as Business Platinum from American Express OPEN ($450 annual fee) or the more reasonably priced Business Gold Rewards ($175 annual fee).
+This card has few fringe benefits or creature comforts that regular travelers long for, such as priority boarding or airport lounge access.
+If you’re looking for a card that helps you travel in style, rather than just travel for less, look to a higher-end card such as the American Express Business Platinum Card or the more reasonably priced Business Gold Card.

-Capital One® Spark® Miles Select for Business doesn’t have the highest mile-earning rate or juiciest fringe benefit package.
+Capital One Spark Miles Select for Business doesn’t have the highest mile-earning rate or juiciest fringe benefit package.
 Beyond the rewards program, it’s actually a pretty bare-bones card.

 However, if you’re not overly loyal to a particular hotel or airline brand, it’s hard to go wrong here.
 Even if you also have a branded rewards card in your wallet, you’re likely to be grateful for your Spark Miles Select card when it comes time to book your next holiday or peak-season flight.